Abilene Facebook Group ‘Abilenee Swap Meet’ Continues to Give CraigsList and Ebay Competition

 It seems as though just about anything can be posted for sale on this page.
 Everything from empty perfume bottles to houses are posted for sale on the group wall.
 Interested group members can ask questions in the comment section below the post, or simply make an offer to buy.

 This obsession is .
-As of 12/4/13, there are over 6,800 members of Abilenee Swap Meet (triple the amount from our original posting in May 2012), and that number is growing daily.
+As of this week (9/2/14) there are over 10,500 members of Abilenee Swap Meet, and that number is growing daily.
 I couldn’t help but notice several of my friends, neighbors and coworkers are members, too.
 Now I’ve joined, because there’s a chance I might be able to get a sweet deal on something I absolutely have to own.

-The original page has evolved in the past few months.
-Earlier this year, it was acceptable to post anything and everything on the page, but there have since been more groups added, including one that specializes in only Auto Sales, Parts and Services, one that features Just Clothes and Shoes, and one called Formal Fashionistas, which has formal dresses, wedding & bridesmaids dresses and accessories, anything related to formal attire.
+There have been changes made since the page started.
+It used to be acceptable to post anything and everything on the page, but there have since been more groups added, including one that specializes in only Auto Sales, Parts and Services, one that features Just Clothes and Shoes, and one called Formal Fashionistas, which has formal dresses, wedding & bridesmaids dresses and accessories, anything related to formal attire.

 But it’s not all buy buy buy for me.
 I have also managed to sell a few items that we’ve been trying to get rid of in three yard sales, but have failed.
-An old kitchen table, a wall decoration, and this headboard that few people inquired about while it sat in our yard sales time and again.
+An old kitchen table, a wall decoration, and a headboard that few people inquired about while it sat in my yard sales time and again.

 One other important word of caution: There are bad people out there.
 Be safe when going to look at something you’re interested in buying.
 Let someone know where you’re going, and don’t hesitate to turn around and leave if you don’t feel comfortable in a situation.